FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 * After opening Configuration mode, a new UniConfig transaction is created.
 All operations that are invoked from the configuration mode are executed in scope of created transaction.
-* Transaction is automatically closed after leaving of configuration mode ('exit' or 'quit' command).
+* Transaction is automatically closed after leaving the Configuration mode ('exit' or 'quit' command).
-* If user invokes 'commit' or 'checked-commit', transaction is automatically refreshed (user stays in the configuration mode with newly created transaction).
+* If user invokes 'commit' or 'checked-commit', transaction is automatically refreshed (user stays in the configuration mode with a newly created transaction).

 ```shell Configuration mode overview
 config>